-Portable Sign: Any sign that is not originally designed to be permanently affixed to a building, structure, or the e neral rechandise ground.
+Portable Sign: Any sign that is not originally designed to be permanently affixed to a building, structure, or the ground.
 A sign originally designed, regardless of its current modification, to be moved from place to place.
-These signs limited to, signs attached to wood or metal self-supporting and movable, and also boards.
-Portable signs are not to be as defined and used in this ordinance.
+These signs primarily include, but are not limited to, signs attached to wood or metal frames and designed to be self-supporting and movable, and also including trailer reader boards.
+Portable signs are not to be considered temporary signs as defined and used in this ordinance.